cfayard/HeadsUp--FrontEnd-BackEnd/README.md

    - import dependenciees and action definitiions from types.js
    - use axios to make http requests
    - use dispatch to send actions to our reducers

+# Linking Redux with our React components and using axios to fetch data from Server
+- Link Redux to our Components
+- Display errors from our backend in our React forms
+- create protected routes (pages only certain users can access based on their authentication)
+- keep a user looged when they refresh or leave the page (they either logged out or the jwt expires)

+- using connect()